shilpagopi/ML/Recap/Regularization.md

 Prevents the model from learning noise in the training data after it has already learned the general patterns.

 ### Batch Normalization
-While its primary purpose is to stabilize and accelerate training (by reducing internal covariate shift), Batch Normalization also has a significant regularization effect.
+While its primary purpose is to stabilize and accelerate training (by reducing internal covariate shift), Batch Normalization also has a significant regularization effect.Internal covariate shift means change in the distribution of inputs to subsequent layers as the previous layer's paranters are trained/updated. this leads to the network taking more time to adapt and learning rates to be slow.

 Concept: Normalizes the activations of each layer (by subtracting the batch mean and dividing by the batch standard deviation) for each mini-batch during training.
 It also introduces learnable scale and shift parameters (γ and β).